Special hiking practices reduce the risk of injury and enhance the experience.

 One particular course discusses how to walk in a session devoted to the human anatomical relationship to ascent and descent.

 The human body is designed, or conditioned, or evolved, to lift with the large quadriceps, hamstrings and gluts.
 This makes the body more efficient and stable when ascending with these large muscles.
 Alternatively, descent is less efficient and less stable.
-Men and women have uniquely different gait and muscular dynamic.
+Men and women, and even individuals, have uniquely different gait and muscular dynamic.

 For the next 20 minutes, the instructor explained every injury and decline in general leg health accompanying me for the past 20+ years.
 She had my attention.
 Then she taught me how to walk.
 Following is what was learned and what has been practiced since.